No Man’s Sky is coming to the Nintendo Switch

 No Man’s Sky, the incredible procedurally generated universe sandbox, is coming to the Nintendo Switch.

 When No Man’s Sky originally launched it was an interesting sci-fi world to explore, but it felt a little thin when it came to activities.
 It was a survival game strapped onto a world engine.
-Fans were disappointed, Hello Games received a lot of hate from players.
-Though, in the years since there have been huge improvements, adding elements like base-building, mounts, full multiplayer, and more to the game.
+Fans were disappointed and Hello Games received a lot of hate from players.
+Though, in the years since there have been huge improvements, adding elements such as base-building, mounts, full multiplayer, and more.

 If all of that can be found on your Switch it will be an extremely impressive achievement.